I tried to find a more current (get it?) thread on an RV forum directly

 Sitting in the grass in our back yard was much more appealing:

-So we hauled the Cameo from Arizona to Virginia once again.
+So we brought the Cameo from Arizona to Virginia once again.
 And we'll

 kept it with us.